Breastfeeding and Going Back to Work

 If you're going back to work outside the home, you can still breastfeed your baby by pumping milk at the office once or twice a day and bringing the milk home for the next day's lunch.
 It's one way to feel close to your baby even when you have to be away.

 Be sure your workplace has a clean, private, relaxing place for you to express your milk.
 It will make a lot of difference in your attitude and your success.
 If such a place isn't made available, speak up.
 Many employers are willing to help out if you let them know what's needed for you and the other nursing women at your workplace.

 less absenteeism for parents who are at work (because of fewer days spent at home with sick kids)

 higher employee satisfaction, and better retention, too.

-- You can leave expressed breast milk at room temperature for about six to eight hours, or in the refrigerator or a cooler for 3 to 5 days, if you need to, since it contains natural preservatives.
+You can leave expressed breast milk at room temperature for about three to four hours, or store it in the refrigerator for up to three days, if you need to, since it contains natural preservatives.